redog/git-init/README.md

 mirrors the original Bash workflow while relying entirely on PowerShell cmdlets (`Invoke-RestMethod`, `Invoke-WebRequest`, `ConvertFrom-Json`, etc.).

+When creating a repository, the script now prompts for the branch name to publish and defaults to `feature/powershell-port`.
+After seeding the repository with an initial commit, it pushes that branch to GitHub so the work is available as a feature branch immediately.

 ### Bash (legacy)

 The historical Bash workflow is still present for compatibility.
 Source